borlak/bsocketserver/README.md

 3) As far as the HTTP side goes, I read minimum headers, only looking for what I needed (like KEEPALIVE).<br>
 4) The profiling I mentioned above, to troubleshoot what was causing any slowness<br>

 My next phase for speed was to introduce threads and buffer lists -- see buffer_list.c and ideas.txt.
 But I never finished this step.
-Also I was considering a connection pool, as from what I recall, linux creating and destroying connections all the time was a decent part of the overhead.

 Have fun!